palderman/DataSciAg/syllabus.md

 ### Quiz/Exam Policy

-There are no quizzes or exams in this course.
+There will be pratical quizzes at the conclusion of each lesson, wherein

 ### Make-up policy